giacomodecolle/CCO-design-patterns/DPs - templates/README.md

-# Templates for DPs Folder Design
+# Templates and guidelines for DPs Design

 This directory contains templates and guidelines to organize DPs folders, specifically a template for the README file, a template for DP in Mermaid and PNG/SVG format, and a template for SPARQL queries.